ctomy11/Bike_Rental_Demand_Seoul_Machine_Learning/README.md

 ---

- Results Summary
+# Results Summary

-All models achieved predictive performance substantially above the no-information baseline.
+All models achieved predictive performance substantially above the baseline of no information.
 The random forest classifier demonstrated the highest overall accuracy and the most balanced performance across demand levels.
-The neural network improved upon the GLM but did not outperform the randomorest, highlighting the effectiveness of ensemble methods for structured tabular data.
+The neural network improved upon the GLM but did not outperform the random forest, highlighting the effectiveness of ensemble methods for structured tabular data.

 ---